 The CAQH is an important aspect of all medical credentialing and should be completely set up in order to even begin the credentialing process.
 In order to get a CAQH ID so that one can complete a profile, one must contact an insurance company for that number.
 We recommend doing this with Humana or Aetna.
 Once you have received your ID, you will go to www.caqh.org and complete your profile.
 This profile is essentially your application for a lot of insurance companies.
 You will want to make sure that all of the information within the profile is accurate.
 When you go to apply to the many different insurance companies, there will be a place on you initial request to join the company that you will put your CAQH number.

 2) How long does credentialing take?

-Almost every person we work with wants to know how fast they can get onto insurance panels.
+Almost every person we work with wants to know how fast they can get on insurance panels.
 This depends mainly on the panel but overall it is going to take 4-5 months to be fully credentialed and ready to accept patients that use that insurance.
-There are many facets to credentialing and each piece takes 30 plus days to process through the insurance company.
+There are many facets to credentialing and each piece takes 30+ days to process through the insurance company.
 Be prepared for this process to take time.

 3) Why is this insurance panel closed?